-Dr. Griffin worked to solidify curatorial appointments within the university museums.
-In 1956, the Museum of Anthropology, along with the Museums of Paleontology, Zoology, the Herbarium, and Exhibit Museum of Natural History, were designated as units within the College of Literature, Science, and the Arts.
-In addition to retaining their research and curatorial positions in the Museum, curators entered into expanding teaching roles in the Department of Anthropology, with half of their academic appointments in each unit.
+Dr. Griffin worked to solidify curatorial appointments within the University museums.
+In 1956, the Museum of Anthropology, along with the Museums of Paleontology and Zoology, the Herbarium, and the Exhibit Museum of Natural History, were designated as units within the College of Literature, Science, and the Arts.
+In addition to retaining their research and curatorial positions in the Museum, curators entered into expanded teaching roles in the Department of Anthropology, with half of their academic appointments in each unit.

 In the late 1960s, Griffin decided to expand the geographical and theoretical coverage of the Museum by adding curators who worked in areas never before represented, such as Latin America and the Near East.
 Griffin's antipathy for the late Lewis R. Binford was well known, but he startled everyone by hiring three of Binford's former students: Robert Whallon (Europe), Henry Wright (Near East) and Kent Flannery (Origins of Agriculture).
 He then added Jeffrey Parsons (Latin America) and C. Loring Brace (Human Osteology).
 Soon Richard I. Ford succeeded Volney H. Jones (Ethnology and Ethnobotany) and Karl Hutterer succeeded Kamer Aga-Oglu (Asia).
 Greenman's long-vacant Great Lakes curatorship was filled by Christopher Peebles.
 The Museum's anthropological archaeology program was soon rated number one in the country.